Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-How should I take pravastatin, with food or without?
+How should I take pravastatin tablets?

-Can I drink grapefruit juice with pravastatin?
+Can I drink alcohol while taking pravastatin?

 How long does pravastatin take to work?